Updated October 2019 with Christmas Market dates for this year, thanks to this site.

 How to get there: I took a train from Séléstat to Colmar, then the Christmas shuttle to Eguisheim.
 The stop is right across the street from the train station, next to a little wooden stand.
 Tickets are 5€ during the week, and 8€ on weekends.
 You can use the ticket all day, so be sure to keep it for your return trip.

 What I liked about it: I had high expectations for this village, especially since it’s known as one of the prettiest towns in France.
-It is quite quaint, but I didn’t really see what it had over the other two.
-It definitely feels much quieter as it’s nestled in the hillside.
+The main square in Eguisheim also inspired that in Beauty and the Beast, so it’s supposed to especially dreamy.
+The village is quite quaint, but I thought the other two were equally lovely.
+It definitely feels much quieter and timeless as it’s nestled in the hillside though.
 The residential circle around the town featured colorful homes and a handful of artisan shops.
 The Christmas market was small, but still interesting to poke around.
-There definitely seemed to be more wineries here; the gift sets were the cutest (the box was designed like a typical colorful Alsatian house) and also not too expensive–I saw a few at 7€/bottle.
+There definitely seemed to be more wineries here, which are a great opportunity for tastings.
+The gift sets were also the cutest (the box was designed like a typical colorful Alsatian house) and also not too expensive–I saw a few at 7€/bottle.